Updated: July 15, 2020

-Issue: Public pension systems like TRS must set a forward-looking “assumed long-term rate of investment return” periodically in order to help complete critical financial calculations for the future, such as how much state government must contribute to the System in a year.
+Issue: Public pension systems like TRS are required to set a forward-looking “assumed long-term rate of investment return” periodically in order to help complete critical financial calculations, such as how much state government must contribute to the System in a year.

-The Tribune said it believed that pension systems like TRS should set their assumed rate of return much lower – at around 2 percent or 3 percent.
-A rate that low effectively would tie the assumed rate of return to the return rate of U.S. Treasury bonds.
+In 2011, for instance, the Chicago Tribune published an editorial about the assumed rates of return selected by TRS and other Illinois public pension systems.
+The Tribune said it believed that pension systems like TRS should set their assumed rate of return at around 2 percent or 3 percent.
+A rate that low effectively would tie the assumed rate of return to the return rate of U.S. Treasury bonds at that time.
 Those bonds are considered to have “zero risk” in the financial and investment world.

-Discussion: The Tribune’s call for a “zero risk” rate of return is not based on any historical data about investment returns or economic projections of future income, but rather on a simple fear that a bad economy will keep investment earnings low.
-If investment earnings are low, then state government must step in with a greater amount of money in each year to fund pension obligations.
-However, any reduction in the assumed rate of return will increase the amount of money that state government must contribute to its pension plans.
+Discussion: The call for a “zero risk” rate of return is not based on any historical data about investment returns or economic projections of future income, but rather on a simple pessimistic view that investment income estimates should be as conservative as possible because the markets are so unpredictable.
+A bad economy will keep investment earnings low.
+Under federal law, private-sector pension systems must use a “risk-free” assumed rate of return.

 Pension systems like TRS have a fiduciary responsibility to their members to set a long-term assumed rate that accurately reflects the best analysis of what financial conditions and expected returns may be in the future.
 The goal is to make sure that current taxpayers are not over-charged or under-charged for their share of teacher pension costs.
 If the assumed rate proves to be too low over time, then current taxpayers are paying more than they should.
 If the assumed rate is too high, then current taxpayers are not paying enough.

-In fiscal year 2017, 114 of 127 public pension funds studied by the National Association of State Retirement Administrators had an assumed rate of return set at between 7 percent and 8 percent.
-Only three had an assumed rate of return greater than 8 percent and 10 had an assumed rate lower than 7 percent.
+In fiscal year 2019, 106 of 128 public pension funds studied by the National Association of State Retirement Administrators had an assumed rate of return set between 7 percent and 8 percent.
+Only three had an assumed rate of return of 8 percent and 16 had an assumed rate lower than 7 percent.